St Michael's Church, Garston: Interior

 In the church, the reredos has panels containing opus sectile and mosaic.
 Around the church are Stations of the Cross designed as a frieze by May L. G. Cooksey.
 In the chancel are windows containing stained glass dated 1886 by Shrigley and Hunt.
 The original two-manual pipe organ was built by Franklin Lloyd.
 It has been superseded by another two-manual organ, this installed by Rushworth and Dreaper in 1938, and rebuilt by the same company in 1967.
-There is a ring of eight bells, cast by John Warner & Sons in 1877 and 1878.
-There is also a Sanctus bell of 1882 by the same company.